WiFi that is self-powered, decentralised and green.

 Challenge

-Imagine a fictive future in which there is a global technological recession, and design an artefact form this future.
+Imagine a fictive future in which there is a global technological recession, and design an artifact from this future.

 Solution

-A future like this – in which one cannot count on a steady network provided by multinationals – requires a bottom-up solution:
+A future like this – in which one cannot rely on a steady network provided by multinationals – requires a bottom-up solution:

-Interconnected WiFi nodes will be placed on bikes and therefore spread across the city, resulting in a completely decentralized MESH network.
-It will be fully self-sufficient and green powered due to the dynamo charging battery connected to the bikes.
+Interconnected WiFi nodes will be placed on bikes, spread across the city, resulting in a completely decentralized MESH network.
+It will be fully self-sufficient and green-powered due to the dynamo charging battery connected to the bikes.

 DISCOVER